Cardoso222/URL-Shortener/README.md

 - Apache Server or similar.

 #Configuration
+Don't have any requirements ?
+- sudo apt-get install php5 mysql-server php5-mysql.
+This must solve =D

-- First execute the script in DB/create.sql on your database, this gonna create the new database who name is 'shortener'.
+- Execute the script in DB/create.sql on your database, this gonna create the new database who name is 'shortener'.
-- Second execute the script in DB/schema.sql on your database, this gonna create one new table who name is 'urls'.
+- Make the same with DB/schema.sql on your database, this gonna create one new table who name is 'urls'.

 OR you can just use docker =)
 ## Docker Container